rjkviegas/skills-workshops/week-1/git_and_research/README.md

 ## Learning objectives

-1. Describe research as an important skill for a junior developer.
+1. Describe researching information as an important skill for a junior developer.
 2. Explain how you go about researching a technical topic.
 3. Collaborate on a Git repository, researching the things you don't know how to do.